In deeply unequal societies, the rich and powerful never feel the environmental pain.

 Every such grassroots campaign waged would help stitch an awareness of pay ratios into the fabric of everyday life.
 Every victory won, no matter how small, would help people understand that the level of inequality that surrounds us has been and always will be a human construct.
 No force of nature leaves some of us enormously richer than others.
 We can choose to be more equal.
 Struggles around pay ratios can make these choices plain.

 We can wage these struggles at every level, from local to national, calibrating each campaign to whatever political realities confront us.
 Lawmakers not ready to impose consequences on private companies with unconscionably wide gaps?
 Then the struggle starts in the public sector: No one paid with public funds should walk away with more than 10 or 25 or 50 times what any other person in the public sector makes.
 A 50-times ratio too politically difficult to achieve, in either a public- or private-sector struggle?
 Then the push becomes a call for a 100-times standard.

 No magic, perfect ratio number exists, just as no magic, perfect minimum-wage level exists.
 Our income floors globally have evolved over time.
 Our income ceilings will evolve over time as well.
 And every ceiling we set, in whatever setting, will leave society’s remaining sky-high incomes less tolerable — and more vulnerable.

 Sam Pizzigati co-edits Inequality.org.
-Among his books on maldistributed income and wealth: The Rich Don’t Always Win: The Forgotten Triumph over Plutocracy that Created the American Middle Class, 1900-1970.
-His latest book, The Case for a Maximum Wage, will appear in June.
+His latest book: The Case for a Maximum Wage, published in June 2018.
+Among his other books on maldistributed income and wealth: The Rich Don’t Always Win: The Forgotten Triumph over Plutocracy that Created the American Middle Class, 1900-1970.